GSA/odp-cdk-example/serverless/README.md

 # Serverless Example
+This is an example project for TypeScript development with CDK.

+The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Useful Commands

+* `npm run build`   compile typescript to js
+* `npm run watch`   watch for changes and compile
+* `npm run test`    perform the jest unit tests
+* `cdk deploy`      deploy this stack to your default AWS account/region
+* `cdk diff`        compare deployed stack with current state
+* `cdk synth`       emits the synthesized CloudFormation template

+## Example Resources
 This example walks you through how to create the resources for a simple widget dispensing service.
 (For the purpose of this example, a widget is just a name or identifier that can be added to, retrieved from, and deleted from a collection.)
 The example includes:

 - An AWS Lambda function.